 As the Office Assistant to the Disability Resource Center, I provide the first direct contact for students who come to our office.
 I assist students with information on how to obtain services from DRC, as well as give assistance with scheduling appointments with our DRC Counselors, Learning Disability Specialist and Workability III Supervisor.
 Please stop by our office for more information on how to qualify for our services.

 Welcome to DRC's Adapted Physical Education (A.P.E.)
 Department.
-I'm Karen Sato and I have been at Gavilan for 29 years working in the Disability Resource Program.
+I have been at Gavilan for 31 years working in the Disability Resource Program.
 I will be your instructor in the Adapted PE Aquatic or Fitness Conditioning Center classes.
 I will teach you how to safely use the equipment or complete the exercises in and out of the water or gym.

 We can ADAPT the exercises/workouts to your specific needs.
 You'll be able to stretch, work on your cardiovascular and strength building or continued physical maintenance.
 The classes are informational, educational, beneficial and an enjoyable way to work on your Health / Fitness.
-Hope to see you in A.P.E.!
+HYDRATE, STRETCH, BALANCE, BREATHE & SMILE!!!

 Career Prep Instructor/HOPE Gilroy